2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in Tennessee

 The average amount in student loans that comparative literature majors at Middle Tennessee State University take out while working on their Bachelor's Degree is $23,152.

-A rank of #4 on this year’s list means The University of Tennessee - Chattanooga is a great place for linguistics and comparative literature students working on their bachelor’s degree.
-UT Chattanooga is a fairly large public school located in the midsize city of Chattanooga.
+Out of the 11 schools in Tennessee that were part of this year’s ranking, The University of Tennessee - Chattanooga landed the # 4 spot on the list.
+UT Chattanooga is a large public school located in the medium-sized city of Chattanooga.

 Of the 21 students majoring in comparative literature at UT Chattanooga, 14% are male and 86% are female.